-Fall this year has provided stunning views of bright golds, deep ochres and shocks of red.
+Fall provides stunning views of bright golds, deep ochres and shocks of red.
 But what if the fall leaves gave us more than beautiful scenery?

 Most of a tree’s nutrients end up in its leaves.
 Once they fall each autumn, the nutrients in the leaves can be returned to the earth to feed plants next season.
 In fact, the leaves from one average shade tree have as many nutrients as $50 of plant fertilizer.
 So, instead of piling your leaves into the trash, rake in the savings by composting them in your backyard or curbside bin.